|Born: Edward Henry Weston |

 Abbott, Brett, 2005, In Focus: Edward Weston: Photographs From the J. Paul Getty Museum, (J. Paul Getty Museum) isbn-10: 0892368098 isbn-13: 978-0892368099 [Δ]

-Conger, Amy, 1992, Edward Weston: Photographs, (Tucson: Center for Creative Photography, University of Arizona) [Δ]
+Conger, Amy, 1992, Edward Weston: Photographs from the Collection of the Center for Creative Photography, (Tucson: Center for Creative Photography, University of Arizona) [Δ]

 Conger, Amy, 2006, Edward Weston: The Form of the Nude, (Phaidon Press) isbn-10: 0714845736 isbn-13: 978-0714845739 [Δ]